 What Is a C Wire and What Does It Do on a Thermostat?

-You can determine if you have a C wire by doing the following:
+You can ascertain if you have a C wire by doing the following:

-- Turn off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

-- Take off the thermostat and find the wiring.
+- Take off the thermostat and check the wiring.

 Do Nest or ecobee Need a C Wire?

-Two of the top brands are the Nest smart thermostat and ecobee smart thermostat.
-If you have two to four wires, these thermostats could be a fit for your needs.
+Two of the best-selling brands are the Nest smart thermostat and ecobee smart thermostat.
+If you have two to four wires, these thermostats may be a match for your home.

 Depend on Redhawk Heating & Air Conditioning for Your Smart Thermostat Installation Needs